https://invisible-island.net/ncurses/man/

 just after initialization, even if your program retains the terminal's

-normal ("cooked") line discipline.
+canonical ("cooked") line discipline.

 X/Open Curses is ambiguous regarding whether raw should disable the